-Accounting Treatment (i) On receipt of call money in advance: Bank To Call-in-Advance A/c (Being the calls received in advance) (ii) As and when calls are made: Dr. (with the amount of call money received in advance) Calls-in-Advance A/c To Relevant Call A/c Dr. (with the amount adjusted on relevant call becoming due)
+Accounting Treatment (i) On receipt of call money in advance: Bank A/c To Call-in-Advance A/c (Being the calls received in advance) ( ii) As and when calls are made: Dr. (with the amount of call money received in advance) Calls-in-Advance A/c To Relevant Call A/c Dr. (with the amount adjusted on relevant call becoming due)

 The amount received as calls-in-advance is a debt of the company, the company is liable to pay interest on the amount of Calls-in-Advance from the date of receipt of the amount till the date when the call is due for payment.
 Generally the Articles of the company specify the rate at which interest is payable.
-If the articles do not contain such rate, Table A will be applicable which leaves the matter to the Board of directors subject to a maximum rate of 12% p.a.
+If the articles do not contain such rate, Table F will be applicable & company liable to pay interest @ 12% p.a.